sdpython/mlprodict/_doc/sphinxdoc/source/blog/2020/2020-11-27_parallelisation.rst

     of TreeEnsemble could not get as fast as *scikit-learn* implementation for a RandomForest when the number of observations was 100.000 or above, 100 trees and a depth >= 10.
-The only difference was that the computation was parallelized by tree and not by observations.
+The only difference was that the computation was parallelized by trees and not by observations.
+These observations are benchmarked in
+    :ref:`l-example-tree-ensemble-reg-bench`.

     * `forest.py
       <https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/ensemble/_forest.py#L683>`_
     * `tree.pyx
       <https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/tree/_tree.pyx#L926>`_

-    Parallelize by tree requires to save the output of every observation, that means the computation requires an additional buffer (one per thread at least) to save the trees outputs.
+    Parallelizing by tree requires to save the outputs of every observation.
+    That means the computation requires an additional buffer (one per thread at least) to save the trees outputs.
     However, that approximatively two, three times faster to do it that way instead of parallelizing per observations.